Course Number and Title: ACM 021 Geometry

 Access to a computer, the Internet and TI-83 Graphing Calculator.

-- Identify and manipulate lines, angles, and figures in geometric equations.
+- Classify and manipulate lines, angles, and figures in geometric equations.
 (CCC 2, 6)

-- Manipulate and solve triangles by defining all sides and angles.
+- Manipulate and solve triangles using properties of congruency and similarity.
 (CCC 2, 6)

-- Use appropriate theorems to solve geometric proofs.
+- Use direct and indirect proofs to establish geometric relationships.
 (CCC 2, 6)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.